 When the 19-period average goes above the 39-period average, the oscillator assumes positive values.

-Values above zero signal that there has been a marked increase in the number of growing stocks.
+Values above zero signal that there has been a marked increase in the number of growth stocks.

 Conversely, when the 19-period average drops below the 39-period average, the oscillator assumes negative values.

 Values below zero show not that there has been an increase in the number of stocks with downward action.

 Using the McClellan oscillator to Identify Bullish and Bearish trend